pk-droid-lab/kink-ideas/README.md

 * sub consumes the contents of a condom saved from a session with a bull
 * Sub worships your boots/heels
 * Train sub to give a dildo a blowjob
+* Get a st. andrews cross for your playroom

 ## Sub Reward Scenes